 The trail currently is 1260 kilometres long and crosses the highest peaks of the five Balkan countries.
 After a short overlap with the Via Alpina near the Predjama castle, the trail continues through Slovenia, Croatia, Bosnia and Herzegovina, Montenegro and Albania.
 The trail is a connecting passage through nature that knows no borders.
 Connecting Naturally.
 Country, nature, culture and tradition connected with and through each other.
 The Via Dinarica will be a platform for sustainable tourism and will stimulate the local economic growth.

 More than just a trail

 To me the Via Dinarica is more than just a trail, a connection or a platform.
 Via Dinarica has inspired me to act on my passion for the Balkans and the mountains.
 Not just undertaking this hike from east to west, I want to bring attention to the Balkans and the Via Dinarica.
 To inspire other hikers, nature lovers, outdoor enthusiasts, adventurers and pioneers and put the Balkans with the Via Dinarica on the map in all of Europe.

 Because the route is yet unfinished, my adventurous plan has become more of a project.
-At first I started searching the internet for information on the Dinaric Alps, the Via Dinarica project and experiences form other hikers.
+At first, I started searching the internet for information on the Dinaric Alps, the Via Dinarica project and experiences from other hikers.
 Next I tried to make an overview of all the stages and went looking for maps.
 This turned out to be a little more complicated than expected.